Tsukinowa Station: Lines

 Tsukinowa station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo.
 Located between Shinrinkōen and Musashi-Ranzan, it is 55.4 km from the Ikebukuro terminus.
-All services, (TJ Liner, Rapid express, Rapid, Express, Semi express, Local) stop at this station.
-During the daytime, the station is served by two Rapid trains and one Express train per hour in each direction to and from Ikebukuro.
+All services, (TJ Liner, Kawagoe Limited Express, Rapid Express, Express, Semi Express, Local) stop at this station.
+During the daytime, the station is served by two Local trains per hour operating between Yorii and Shinrin-kōen.
+During weekends and holidays, three trains, including two F Liner trains, run via the Tokyo Metro Fukutoshin Line, Tōkyū Tōyoko Line, and Minatomirai Line to Motomachi-Chūkagai.

 Station layout

 The station consists of two side platforms serving two tracks.